cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^

 Opens the auto moderation interactive setup menu.
 Use the menu items to configure the above settings.

+.. note:
-Please note that not all of the settings will have a meaning in all of the triggers.
+    Not all of the settings will have a meaning in all of the triggers.
+Read the above descriptions to understand what each option means within the specific trigger.